edgarmilvus/CSharpProgrammingSeries/README.md

 ---

+You can find some lessons on youtube also: [@AIProgrammingMasterclass](https://youtube.com/@AIProgrammingMasterclass), they combines theory with detailed code explanations.

+---

 ## Don't just learn syntax.
 Become the Architect of the AI Era.

 The software landscape has changed forever.
 It is no longer enough to know how to write a loop or a class.
 Today's top engineers must know how to integrate Large Language Models (LLMs), orchestrate Autonomous Agents, and build high-performance Vector Systems directly into their .NET applications.